vkurenkov/language-grounding-multigoal/README.md

-# Task-Oriented Language Grounding for Compound Linguistic Instructions
+# Task-Oriented Language Grounding for Language Input with Multiple Sub-Goals of Non-Linear Order

+This repository contains an accompanying source code and experiments' results for [this paper](https://arxiv.org/not-yet-uploaded).

 ## How the project is organized